Christopher Symons KC

 Who’s Who Legal 2016

 Christopher has sat as an Arbitrator, as well as acting as Counsel in Arbitrations on a regular basis over the past 10 years.
 By ceasing to accept instructions as a Barrister the problems associated with conflicts of interest have largely disappeared.
-Over recent years Christopher has accepted appointments as an Arbitrator to deal with Insurance and Reinsurance disputes, including those involving the Bermuda Form, construction disputes, commodity disputes, shareholder breach of warranty claims, telecommunications, pharmaceuticals, shipping and other contractual claims.
-He is a member of the LCIA, ICC, ARIAS and ICCA and on the panel of Arbitrators with the KLRCA.
+Over recent years Christopher has accepted appointments as an Arbitrator to deal with Insurance and Reinsurance disputes, including those involving the Bermuda Form, financial disputes, construction disputes, commodity disputes, shareholder breach of warranty claims, telecommunications, pharmaceuticals, shipping and other contractual claims.
+He is a member of the LCIA, ICC, and ARIAS and on the panel of Arbitrators with the KLRCA.

-Christopher was recognised in a recent Global Arbitration Review (GAR) article.
+Christopher was recognised in a Global Arbitration Review (GAR) article.
 The article referred to a $22M arbitration between US aviation company GA Telesis and bankrupt Russian airline Transaero as an example of how the use of a sole arbitrator, in this case, 3VB’s Christopher Symons QC, can speed up the legal process and help to reduce costs.
 The full GAR article can be read here.

 Christopher's Arbitration appointments include: